 Park System Master Plan Update: 2009-2019

-- Participate in budget committee meetings and advocate for the needs of parks and recreation in the annual budget process.
+- Participate in budget committee meetings and advocate for the needs of parks, park maintenance, and recreation in the annual budget process.

 - Guide, support, and protect expansion of the citywide recreation program.